adiawasthi54-tech/amfoss-tasks/Task-11/README.md

 - Should use a proper date picker instead of typing manually, will do that in next version
 - The image on top is loaded from internet link, if no internet it might not show
 - No submit confirmation snackbar (commented it out in code for testing)
+- Add AI API so that is can further actually predict future based on zodiac calculations.

 ## Credits